ArjanCodes/examples/red_green_refactor/README.md

 ## Video outline

 The idea of test-driven-development is that you write the tests before the actual code.
-Today I'll show you an example of how this works, what the pros and cons are of working this way.
-And as a bonus, I have a few tips for you on how to setup your unit tests.
+Today I'll show you an example of how this works and what the benefits are.
+But there are also some things you need to watch out for.
 Let's dive in.

 If you're new here and you want to become a better software developer, gain a deeper understanding of programming in general, start now by subscribing and hitting the bell, so you don't miss anything.

 ### Example explanation

 This example is a simple `Employee` class that is used to compute how much someone should be paid based on their pay rate, the hours worked and a few more parameters.
+Quick look at the tests.

 I haven't implemented the `compute_pay` method yet.
-We're going to do that later and follow the process of test-driven development
+We're going to do that later and follow the process of test-driven development.

 ### What is Test-driven development?